RangeOfSounds.com is reader-supported. We may earn a small commission through products purchased using links on this page.

 One of the best ways to learn something like mixing and mastering is simply to do it.
 Reading books and watching videos about mixing and mastering are helpful, and I do it all the time.

-Is It Hard To Mix and Master?
+Is It Hard To Be Good At Mixing and Mastering?

 Yes and no. Once you get the hang of mixing and mastering, adding tools like EQ and reverb can be relatively simple, especially if you work in a very intuitive and user-friendly DAW like Ableton, where everything is clearly labeled and can be employed with one click.